abarax/resume/resume.md

 - Conducted presentations and design discussions in development team meetings.
 - Conducted design reviews, estimates and created proposals for continuous improvement.
 - Created SOA Developer workstation set-up guides as well as Oracle OSB, Weblogic and Eclipse installation guides.
-- Created an Oracle BPM workflow proof-of-concept for a catering project while working in the solutions team.
+- Created an Oracle BPM work-flow proof-of-concept for a catering project while working in the solutions team.

 ###Intelligent Pathways